 Our Environmental Policy

-The shortlist has been compiled from the highest scoring Gold graded businesses from 2011 representing the greenest 2% of the total GTBS membership.
+Shortlisted for the Green Tourism Business Scheme Goldstar Awards in 2011 and 2012.
+The shortlist is compiled from the highest scoring Gold graded businesses representing the greenest 2% of the total GTBS membership.

 At Bleasdale Cottages we are committed to providing a good quality service whilst minimising the environmental impact of our activities.You will stay on a farm managed for wildlife in accommodation designed for sustainable tourism, featuring wood pellet central heating and private water supply.